RayHightower/RayHightower.com/_posts/2015-12-08-how-to-run-headless-parallella.markdown

 date: 2015-12-08 14:03:11 -0500
 comments: true
 categories: [ Education, IoT, Parallella ]
-published: false
+published: true
 ---

+### Why Headless?

-Running a system "headless" simply means running it without a display, keyboard, and mouse.
-Most servers run headless because you rarely need to interact with them directly.
-Once a server is configured and launched, it should, in theory, run indefiniately.
+Running a computer "headless" means running it with no display, no keyboard, no mouse.
+The only directly attached cables are power and a network connection.

-You might choose to run Parallella in a headless configuration if you have several of the devices that you want to run at the same time.
+Why would you run a computer headless?
+Headless configurations are typically used in a data center with hundreds of servers and limited space.
+Since a well-running server rarely needs direct interaction, you can save space (and money) by skipping the monitor/mouse/keyboard installation, and only connecting these devices when needed.

+Even better: Don't connect via USB/HDMI.
+Why spend time walking to a server and connecting via USB when you can connect electronically over the network?
+Headless servers rock!

-These instructions should work with other Linux/Unix systems with minor modifications depending on the distro.
+This post tells how to connect to a headless Parallella from a Mac.
+The procedure should work with other Linux/Unix systems with minor minor modifications, depending on the distribution in use.

 <!--more-->

 ### Install XQuartz

+(You can skip this step if you're connecting from a Unix or Linux system.)

+If you only want to run terminal-based programs via `ssh`, you will not need to install XQuartz.
+Installing XQuartz will let you run the Parallella's GUI programs on your Mac.

+Mac OS X is a variation of Unix, but it does not include the Unix X Window environment.
 Download and install [XQuartz](http://www.xquartz.org/) onto the Mac OS X machine.
 XQuartz will give your Mac the X Window environment needed for this process to work.
 No XQuartz, no Unix windows.

 ### Configure Host Machine (Parallella) to Allow X Over SSH